Intern year schedule

 We host a daily noon conference Monday through Friday, comprising a variety of lectures and workshops.
 Didactics range from bread-and-butter family medicine topics, presentations from our collaborating specialists (e.g, cardiology, obstetrics/gynecology, sports medicine, etc.), outreach from local social services, and many other topics.
 We have reoccurring lecture series for Medical Ethics, Osteopathic Manipulative Medicine, Lifestyle Medicine, Quality Improvement, IDEA, etc.

-All first year residents will present two M&M conferences regarding lessons learned from interesting clinical presentations.
+All first year residents will present 1 M&M (Morbidity and Mortality) conference regarding lessons learned from interesting clinical presentation.

 All second year residents will present at least one journal club lecture on an academic area of interest in lieu of scholarly activity.